uds-lsv/winogender-2.0/README.md

 `automatically_validated_singles.tsv` and `automatically_validated.tsv` for human validation with Google sheets; and `double.tsv` and `single.tsv` with single- and double-entity sentences for evaluation.

-Run `python3 scripts/prep_old_templates.py old_templates.tsv` to instantiate and convert the Winogender 1.0 templates into
+Run `python3 scripts/prep_old_templates.py old_templates.tsv` to instantiate and convert the Winogender schemas templates into
-`double_old.tsv`, which is in the same format as our Winogender 2.0 templates.
+`double_old.tsv`, which is in the same format as our WinoPron templates.

 ## Running FLAN-T5